General Advice for Travel in Italy

 like Pienza; it is a little jewel of a town that is not overly visited,

 and has a great hotel and some wonderful restaurants.
-Here's a nice
+In fact, I base my Tuscany Photography Workshops out of Pienza.

 place to make as your headquarters in central Tuscany.